michaellaszlo/typing-pteranodon/README.md

 Words drift down like individual snowflakes.
 You must type each word before it falls out of sight.
 If you mistype a letter, the game ends.

-To start a new game, reload the page (Ctrl-R).
-If you're in the middle of a game and the page loses focus because you clicked on another window, the game pauses and the chute turns gray.
-Click on the chute to resume playing.

 The game always begins at level 1, which consists of one randomly chosen word.
 Level 2 has two words, level 3 has three, and so on.
 The rate of descent increases with each level.